schalkneethling/panozoom/README.md

 **Live site:** [panozoom.schalkneethling.com](https://panozoom.schalkneethling.com)

+**Progressive Web App:** Panozoom is installable from supported browsers (install / “Add to Home Screen”) and runs in a standalone window.
+A service worker precaches the app shell so it can open offline after you have loaded it once while online.

 ## What it does

 - **Open images** via the toolbar, a file picker, or drag-and-drop onto the canvas.